oliveira-da-silva-patrick/Pipetting-Robot/README.md

 To install the different requirements run: **bash install.sh**
 **To run only the Python applications, sshpass is not necessary.**
 Sshpass will not be installed with the given script as it is easy to cause security issues with it.
 It is required to run the robot.
 In install.sh, you can find how to install it.
+If you intend on running the program with the robot, you will need to connect to the robot manually once.
+To do so, connect the robot per cable and enter in your command line: ssh robot@ev3dev.local The password is maker.
+Once this connection has been established the robot should work with the painting app.

 ## Run
 To run the painting application enter on your command line: **bash run.sh**